 Step 6 – Fir tree

-The first tree has curved branches so it might be a bit difficult to be done, but as I said – don’t try too hard tracing the exact lines.
+The first tree has curved branches so it might be a bit difficult to do, but as I said – don’t try too hard tracing the lines precisely.
 After the branches, trace the trunk.
 Color the tree green and the trunk in red.

 Step 7 – Holly

-Just like the tree, the holly plant has some curves, which shouldn’t be hard to make.
-When you are done, color the leaves green and the fruit red.
+Just like the tree, the holly plant has some curves, which shouldn’t be too hard to make.
+When you're done, color the leaves green and the fruit red.
 Once you color them, add some small details on the leaves (4).

 Step 8 – Details

-So we have these details to fill the negative space between the bigger objects .A couple of light bulbs, stars and a heart.
+So we have these little details to fill the empty space between the larger objects .A couple of light bulbs, stars and a heart.
 After tracing, color them as in the example below.

 Ok, time to get serious.
-But don’t be afraid, tracing text is a rather long than a hard process.
+But don’t be afraid, tracing text is a long process rather than a difficult one.
 We can start with the word “Happy”.
-Trace letter by letter and don’t sweat if you don’t go by the line – that will result with an even more natural feel to the typography.
+Trace letter by letter and don’t sweat if you don’t follow the lines exactly– that will result in an even more natural feel to the calligrapghy.
 Also trace the inner lines.
-When you are done, color the text in ivory white.
+When you're done, color the text in ivory white.

-Resume with the rest of the text.
-The word “Holidays” is next up so use the same tracing method as you used on the previous word.
+Carry on with the rest of the text.
+The word “Holidays” is next, so use the same tracing method as you used on the previous word.
 You might need some patience but the result will be amazing.
-Once you are done, color it in ivory white.
+Once you're done, color it in ivory white.

-After we are done with tracing and coloring, we can move on to composing the design.
+After we're done tracing and coloring, we can move on to composing the design.
 Of course we have our sketch to guide us, so have no fear.

 Step 1 – Background

-Make a rectangle shape with the size of our artboard – 1000 pixels wide and 1200 pixelshigh.
+Make a rectangle shape the same size as our artboard – 1000 pixels wide and 1200 pixels high.
 Color it dark blue.